DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: INTRODUCTION

 We evaluate our framework using an array of real-world and synthetic datasets and workloads, showing a substantial reduction in indexing costs when measured against state-of-the-art indexing solutions.
 We show that our framework leads to better performance, with throughput improvements between $1.19\times$ and $2.21\times$ in various datasets and workloads.

 \textbf{Technical Challenges.} Our approach needs to address multiple technical challenges:

-\begin{itemize}[noitemsep, leftmargin=*] \item \textit{\textbf{Index Model.}} Considering a secondary parameter makes the learning of index modeling challenging.
-The model should consider both parameters during the optimization process, while depending on the type of the second parameter, the cost feedback might come asynchronously. \item \textit{\textbf{Restoration.}} During LSM tree query processing, data spans storage layers with varying performance.
+\begin{itemize}[noitemsep, leftmargin=*, topsep=2pt, partopsep=0pt, itemsep=2pt, parsep=0pt] \item \textit{\textbf{Index Model.}} A second parameter complicates index modeling.
+The model must optimize both parameters, but the cost feedback for the second one may be asynchronous. \item \textit{\textbf{Restoration.}} During LSM query processing, data spans storage layers with varying performance.
 Missing metadata (e.g., the \say{index trajectory}) can disrupt queries and require costly recovery.
-To avoid this, index system must preserve critical metadata to efficiently handle gaps and ensure smooth query execution. \item \textit{\textbf{Adaptation.}} In an index framework, the parameters of the system can change due to the behavior of the incoming data or workload shifts.
+To avoid this, index system must preserve critical metadata to efficiently handle gaps and ensure smooth query execution. \item \textit{\textbf{Adaptation.}} In an index framework, the parameters of the system can change due to the pattern of the incoming data or workload shifts.
 The design must adapt to these changes to ensure efficient performance under varying conditions. \end{itemize}

-Implementing the framework within an LSM-tree-based KV store and conducting comprehensive benchmarking present challenges, primarily due to the incompatibility of many LI models with LSM trees, as well as the inadequacies of current benchmarks (e.g., YCSB) in capturing important edge cases.
+Implementing the framework within an LSM-based KV store and conducting comprehensive benchmarking present challenges, primarily due to the incompatibility of many LI models with LSMs, as well as the inadequacies of current benchmarks (e.g., YCSB) in capturing important edge cases -- including variable KV lengths, compaction overheads, and granular lookup latency breakdowns.